Crack525/dockerized-selenium/README.md

 ## Running Tests

-To run the tests in Docker, execute the following command:
+To run the tests in Docker, execute the following command, the command below will run the tests in a container and generate reports in the specified directories.:

 ```bash
 docker run -it --shm-size=4g --rm \